-The project will address the high levels of gender inequality in Greece and in particular the lack of awareness among young people regarding gender equality issues.
-This problem will be addressed by providing human rights education focused on gender rights and equality issues to youth workers, through a 5-day training workshop using informal education methodologies.
-The training will be provided to 20 youth workers from 5 different cities (Athens, Thessaloniki, Alexandroupoli, Patra, Heraklio) by 2 qualified trainers.
-After the workshop, these youth leaders will be responsible for training other youths in their respective cities, with the support of a training kit and the assistance of a follow-up tutor.
-Additional awareness-raising activities will also be implemented, including an exhibition and debates.
-By the end of the project, 400 young people will have knowledge on gender rights and 1000 citizens will have a greater awareness of gender-equality issues.
-The project will be implemented with [Applicant organization name] in partnership with [Partner organization name].
+1.1 Summary of the project The preject will address the bigh levels of condex in swelthe The project will address the high levels of gender inequality in Greek in Greece and in particular the lack of awareness among (up to 2000 characters incl. young people regarding gender equality issues.
+This problem spaces 16) will be addressed by providing human rights education Why is the project needed? focused on gender rights and equality issues to youth (what challenges will the project workers, through a 5-day training workshop using informal address) education methodologies.
+The training will be provided to 20 youth workers from 5 different cities (Athens, Thessaloniki, What is the objective of the Alexandroupoli, Patra, Heraklio) by 2 qualified trainers.
+After project?
+14 11 the workshop, these youth leaders will be responsible for What are the activities to training other youths in their respective cities, with the address the challenges support of a training kit and the assistance of a follow-up identified? tutor.
+Additional awareness-raising activities will also be C C Who is expected to benefit? implemented, including an exhibition and debates.
+By the (specify the target groups) end of the project, 400 young people will have knowledge on (specify the target groups) gender rights and 1000 citizens will have a greater awareness What is the role of the project of gender-equality issues.
+The project will be implemented promoter and partners (if with [Applicant organization name] in partnership with applicable)?
+[Partner organization name].